Master of Science in Educational Administration, emphasis in Student Affairs Administration in Higher Education (SAAHE)

 SAAHE Former Students

-If you have recently received a promotion or changed jobs, contact Dr. Krista Bailey.
+If you are an SAAHE former student and have recently received a promotion or changed jobs, contact Dr. Krista Bailey.

-This listserv serves as an additional way of reconnecting and keeping up with your classmates, other SAAHE students and friends of the program.
-Things you may see posted include:
+This listserv serves as an additional way of reconnecting and keeping up with your classmates, other SAAHE students, and friends of the program.
+Types of information we share include:

 - Periodic newsletters about what’s happening in SAAHE and at Texas A&M